Bert-JanP/Hunting-Queries-Detection-Rules/SecurityEvents/NltestDiscovery.md

 #### Description
 The windows utility Nltest is known to be used by adversaries to enumerate domain trusts.
 This detection is based on Windows Security Event 4688 and triggers if more than 3 nltest queries are executed by a user on the same computer within 30 minutes.
 You can alter the variables yourself to tailor it to your environment.

+In case you want to detect this behaviour with Defender For Endpoint, using the *DeviceProcessEvents* table, see: [Nltest Discovery](../Defender%20For%20Endpoint/NltestDiscovery.md)

 #### Risk
 Adverseries perform discovery activities on your network.